ds58/Panilla/README.md

 [Support the development of this plugin and purchase a precompiled .jar file on SpigotMC](https://www.spigotmc.org/resources/65694/) (or compile your own for free)

-## Supported Platforms
-Currently Panilla supports:
-- Bukkit
-  - CraftBukkit* 1.8.8
-  - CraftBukkit* 1.12.x
-  - CraftBukkit* 1.13.x
-  - CraftBukkit* 1.14.x
-  - Glowstone 1.12.2 / 2018_9_0 (work in progress)

-  **CraftBukkit includes any CraftBukkit derivatives (Spigot, Paper, etc)*
-- Sponge
-  - Forge 1.12.2 (work in progress)

-If you would like support for a server platform or Minecraft version that is not listed, please make an issue on GitHub.

 ## Overview
 Panilla is software to prevent abusive NBT and packets on Minecraft servers.